AngryCouchPotato/customer_registry/README.md

 + Put the write up mentioned in point 4. into the end of this file.
 + Share the project with gitlab user *quandoo_recruitment_task* (go to `Settings -> Members -> Invite member`, find the user in `Select members to invite` and set `Choose a role permission` to `Developer`)
 + Send us an **ssh** clone link to the repository.

+Result:
+1) Code was cleaned.
+2) Customers can follow more than one cuisine. customerCuisines method works with O(n) time and can return more then 1 cuisine cuisineCustomers method works with O(n) time
+3) topCuisines method was implemented with using mergesort algorithm and works with O(n*Log(n)) time
+4) Just need to upgrade server.
+Add CPU and memory.